Solve each equation. Give solutions in exact form. See Examples 5–9. log(9x + 5) = 3 + log(x + 2)

 Properties of Logarithms

-Understanding the properties of logarithms, such as the product, quotient, and power rules, is essential for simplifying and solving logarithmic equations.
-For example, the power rule allows you to move coefficients in front of the log as exponents, which helps in rewriting and solving the equation.
+Understanding the fundamental properties of logarithms, such as the product, quotient, and power rules, is essential.
+These properties allow you to simplify and manipulate logarithmic expressions to isolate the variable.
+For example, the power rule lets you move coefficients as exponents, which is crucial in solving equations like 2 log₃(x+4).

 Recommended video: